techidaily/site-facebook/source/_posts/blackout-blunder-facebooks-6-hour-disappearance.md

  Facebook's platforms are now back up and running, and Facebook has since apologized and offered an explanation for the outage.
 The social media platform has blamed the outage on a "faulty configuration change."

- In[a post on Facebook Engineering](https://engineering.fb.com/2021/10/04/networking-traffic/outage/) , the social network explained:
+ In [a post on Facebook Engineering](https://engineering.fb.com/2021/10/04/networking-traffic/outage/) , the social network explained:

 > Our engineering teams have learned that configuration changes on the backbone routers that coordinate network traffic between our data centers caused issues that interrupted this communication.
 This disruption to network traffic had a cascading effect on the way our data centers communicate, bringing our services to a halt.

- In[another post on Facebook Engineering](https://engineering.fb.com/2021/10/05/networking-traffic/outage-details/) , Santosh Janardhan, Facebook's VP of infrastructure, went into more detail about what happened and why.
+ In [another post on Facebook Engineering](https://engineering.fb.com/2021/10/05/networking-traffic/outage-details/) , Santosh Janardhan, Facebook's VP of infrastructure, went into more detail about what happened and why.
 Janardhan confirms the source was "the system that manages our global backbone network capacity."

  In a nutshell, during a routine maintenance job, "a command was issued with the intention to assess the availability of global backbone capacity, which unintentionally took down all the connections in our backbone network, effectively disconnecting Facebook data centers globally."